 Then there are the giant effigies made of bamboo and covered with papier-mache painted to represent demons and animals.
 In some productions, the figures are at least 15 feet high and must be manipulated by several actors at once.
 Masks of birds, snakes, monkeys and bears are worn whenever a particular play demands the presence of such fanciful characters.

-Scenes of conflict between the forces of good and evil highlight an evening of Ankiya Nat.
+Scenes of conflict between the forces of good and evil highlight an evening of Ankiya Nata.
 Brief songs and dances close the performance in the wee hours of the morning.

 In this context, it is quite interesting to note that in the medieval times, many plays were, in fact, open-air performances.
 Sankaradeva’s first theatrical performance, the legendary Cihna Yatra, is believed to be a stage performance, not an indoor one.

 The Ankiya plays have some characteristics which are not found in other plays of India, especially the Sanskrit plays.
-The presence of the character of the Sutradhar, for instance.
-Moreover, the entire play is enacted from beginning to end, without any intervening break between the scenes, the Sutradhar filling in the potential gaps with his own brand of dialogue.
+The presence of the character of the Sutradhara, for instance.
+Moreover, the entire play is enacted from beginning to end, without any intervening break between the scenes, the Sutradhara filling in the potential gaps with his own brand of dialogue.

-Scenes which connect well with the simple rural folk like that of eating, killing, etc which certainly do not find a place (deprecated) in the more 'sophisticated' Sanskrit plays, appear time and again.
-The drama or Nat contains many songs and dances as well.
-Thus, the Ankiya Nat or one - act play represents the 'hybridisation of media' for which Sankaradeva's Neo Vaisnavite Movement is so famous.
+Scenes which connect well with the simple rural folk like that of eating, killing, etc which certainly do not find a place (or are deprecated) in the more ‘sophisticated’ Sanskrit plays, appear time and again.
+The drama or Nata contains many songs and dances as well.
+Thus, the Ankiya Nata or one–act play represents the ‘hybridisation of media’ for which Sankaradeva’s Neo Vaisnavite Movement is so famous.